 Funding for this workshops is provided by the RMAC Foundation through funds generously contributed by Lorene Johnson Gratton, a long-time museum member and Roswell resident, in support of learning opportunities for adults with professional artists. *Participants pay a sliding scale fee between $0 and $125, based on what they can afford.
 All supplies are included.

-There will be a lunchtime lecture, open to the public, on Saturday, February 25 from noon to 1 p.m.
+There will be a lunchtime lecture, open to the public, on Saturday, February 25 at 10 a.m.